spatialstatisticsupna/Estimating_LOCP_cancer_mortality_rates/R/README.md

 # R code

 This folder contains the necessary R code to fit the shared component model used in the paper and the results obtained and the modified data to reproduce the results.
+The R software version used was R-3.5.2 and the R-INLA version 20.03.17.

 The DataExample.txt contains the modified data.
 It contains the following variables: